 Your other options

-A few other options are simple but could be impractical, such as disconnecting your smart appliances from the internet.
-This, of course, renders gadgets that rely on an internet connection, like smart speakers or the web features of smart TVs, totally useless and may not be a viable option for most people.
+A few other simple options could be impractical, such as disconnecting your smart appliances from the internet.
+This renders gadgets that rely on an internet connection, like smart speakers or the web features of smart TVs, useless and may not be a viable option for most people.

 If you think the convenience of having these smart gadgets is not worth the privacy implications, then it’s your choice to keep them out of your home.